-SHA was awarded level funding for the FY2020 Family Self-Sufficiency (FSS) Grant in the amount of \$118,651.
+SHA was awarded increased funding for the FY2022 Family Self-Sufficiency (FSS) Grant in the amount of \$156,000.
 This grant covers the salaries for the Public Housing and Housing Choice Voucher Program FSS Coordinators.
 In addition, SHA received the FY2020 Resident Opportunities and Self-Sufficiency Program Grant in the amount of \$183,000.
 This grant covers the salary, administrative costs, and training of a Service Coordinator for three years.